juxor/afaq/markdown/secH2.md

 The first argument is the least important.
 For Marxists, co-ordination equals centralism and to reject centralisation means to reject co-ordination of joint activity.
-For anarchists, co-ordination does not each centralism or centralisation.
+For anarchists, co-ordination does not mean centralism or centralisation.
 This is why anarchism stresses federation and federalism as the means of co-ordinating joint activity.
-Under a centralised system, the affairs of all are handed over to a handful of people at the centre.
+Under a centralised system, the affairs of all are given over to a handful of people at the centre.
 Their decisions are then binding on the mass of the members of the organisation whose position is simply that of executing the orders of those whom the majority elect.
 This means that power rests at the top and decisions flow from the top downwards.
-As such, the "revolutionary" party simply mimics the very society it claims to oppose (see [ section H.5.6](secH5.html#sech56)) as well as being extremely ineffective (see [section H.5.8](secH5.html#sech58))
+As such, the "revolutionary" party simply mimics the very society it claims to oppose (see [section H.5.6](secH5.html#sech56)) as well as being extremely ineffective (see [section H.5.8](secH5.html#sech58))

 In a federal structure, in contrast, decisions flow from the bottom up by